Torres Strait Islanders

-There are five distinct peoples within broader designation of Torres Strait Islander people, based partly on geographical and cultural divisions.
-There are two main Indigenous language groups, Kalaw Lagaw Ya and Meriam Mir.
-Torres Strait Creole is also widely spoken as a language of trade and commerce.
-The core of Island culture is Papuo-Austronesian, and the people are traditionally a seafaring nation.
-There is a strong artistic culture, particularly in sculpture, printmaking and mask-making.
+Five distinct peoples exist within the broader designation of Torresian people, based partly on geographical and cultural divisions.
+Kalaw Lagaw Ya and Meriam Mir comprise the two main Indigenous language groups; Torresian Creole is also widely spoken as a language of trade and commerce.
+The core of Island culture is Papuan, and the people are traditionally a seafaring nation.
+The Torres Islanders exhibit a strong artistic culture, particularly in sculpture, printmaking, and mask-making.